Inverse Moment Methods for Sufficient Forecasting using High-Dimensional Predictors: Simulation studies

-The proposed inverse second-moment method using directional regression (DR) is then compared with the inverse first-moment method using sliced inverse regression (SIR) introduced in Fan et al. (2016) and the linear PC-estimator (principal components).
-In model I and \three, at least one component is symmetric, which cannot be estimated well by SIR.
-In model \two, the components are roughly monotone, making it favorable to SIR.
-Model \four \ contains the interaction component, which allows us to examine the ability of each method in detecting such nonlinear effect.
+The proposed forecasting by directional regression (DR) is compared with the forecasting by sliced inverse regression (SIR) \citep{fxy-2015}, the linear PC-estimator (principal components), and the semi-parametric efficient estimator (SEE) proposed by \cite{mazhu2013}.
+Model I and \three \ includes at least one symmetric component, which cannot be estimated well by SIR.
+Model \two \ is favorable to SIR.
+Model \four \ contains the interaction component to examine the ability of each method in detecting such nonlinear effect.